 Does a carer have to pay?

-We do encourage carers to be enrolled and cooking alongside the individual they are supporting.
-This encourages independence amongst participants and the carer learns new skills and takes food home to share with their family.
+We encourage carers to be enrolled and cooking alongside the individual they are supporting.
+This encourages independence amongst participants and the carer learns new skills.

 The same carer must attend all classes in the course for health and safety purposes.
 It is preferable for a person with special needs to arrive 15 minutes before the first class to ensure the Jamie's Ministry of Food trainers have adequate time to discuss any issues that may arise for the participant during the course.